Copyleaks/Ruby-Plagiarism-Checker/README.md

 $ bundle
 ```

-Or jsut using command:
+Or use the command:
 ```
 $ gem install copyleaks_api
 ```

 ## Requirements

-This gem tested on `ruby-1.9.3-p551`, `jruby-9.0.5.0` and `ruby-2.3.0`.
+This gem is tested on `ruby-1.9.3-p551`, `jruby-9.0.5.0` and `ruby-2.3.0`.

 ## Usage

-Firstly you need to crate connection with your api-key and email:
+First, login with your api-key and email:
 ```ruby
 cloud = CopyleaksApi::CopyleaksCloud.new(my_email, my_api_key)
 ```

-After this you can scan you image:
+Then you can start and scan content for plagiarism.
+For example, scan picture with textual content for plagirism:
 ```ruby
 process = cloud.create_by_ocr(path_to_image, language: Copyleaks::Language.english)
 ```

 Methods `create_by_url`, `create_by_file`, `create_by_text`, `status`, `result` and `list` returns `CopyleaksApi::CopyleaksProcess` objects.
-When you want to check changes of it's status you can just reload it:
+When you want to check your process status you reload and check:
 ```ruby
 process.reload
 process.finished?
 ```

-This firstly get new data from Copyleaks and return true if this process now has status `Finished`.
+You will get back the satus `Finished` if the process finished running.
 ### Configuration

-You can specify all necessary configuration in one place just using:
+You can specify all the necessary configuration in one place:
 ```ruby
 CopyleaksApi::Config do |config|
     config.sanbox_mode = true